Elements of a Medical Malpractice Case

 Every medical malpractice case must be able to demonstrate proof of each of these elements by a preponderance of evidence, which means these things are more likely to be true than not.

 Medical malpractice claims are unique and require an experienced attorney.
-If you believe you have been harmed because of a medical professional’s negligence, contact Lynch Law Firm for a free consultation to review the details of your claim.
+If you believe you have been harmed because of a medical professional’s negligence, contact Lynch Law Firm, PC for a free consultation to review the details of your claim.
 We do not get paid unless you get compensation.